So you’ve thought about getting an emotional support dog in Canada.

 Emotional Support Animal vs. Service Animal vs. Therapy Animal

-Emotional support animals, on the other hand, don’t go through training.
-Their job is to offer emotional comfort to their owners.
+Emotional support animals, on the other hand, don’t go through any formal training.
+Their job is to simply offer emotional comfort to their owners.
 They accompany people diagnosed with a mental illness and help them cope with it.

 How to Differentiate Between Emotional Support Dogs and Service Dogs